Dmgvol/UE_Modding/IntermediateModding/CreatingProject.md

 - Name your project **EXACTLY** as the game's project name, like the "binary name".

 Q: Binary name? <br>
-A: That's usually how the exe is named, and that name is also visible in the Paks folder as well.
+A: That's usually how the exe is named, the largest executable named: `"Gamename"-Shipping.exe`.

 ![](/Media/creatingProject/ue5_1.png)